What We Do

 to help write books about environmental challenges and opportunities.

-to zoos or outdoor education programs to learn about endangered species, respect for wildlife and responsible enjoyment.
+to zoos or outdoor education centers to learn about endangered species, respect for wildlife and responsible enjoyment.

-to kids to connect with save a species initiatives, be mindful of invasive species and be watch guards of the lands in their neighborhood.
+to connect with initiatives to save threatened or endangered species, be mindful of invasive species and be local stewards of the lands in their neighborhood.

-about land and wildlife management, where people can be a voice to ensure that balance of enjoyment and protection is at the heart of decisions.
+about land and wildlife management to ensure that decisions are made based on a balance between the enjoyment and protection of nature.